Fralin Biomedical Research Institute at VTC - Research Centers and Units

 Researchers in the Fralin Biomedical Research Institute's Addiction Recovery Research Center (ARRC) work to understand addiction and develop new treatments that restore healthy decision-making in patients suffering from substance use disorders.

 Glial cells are the brain's most abundant cell type.
-At the Virginia Tech Carilion Research Institute, Dr. Harald Sontheimer leads the Glial Biology in Health, Disease, and Cancer Center, where scientists investigate the mechanisms underlying glial cell function in health, normal brain development, and disease, including brain tumors.
-Researchers can use this new found information to develop interventions and therapeutics for poor glial health.
+At the Center for Glial Biology in Health, Disease, and Cancer, scientists investigate the mechanisms underlying glial cell function in health, normal brain development, and disease, including brain tumors.

 Research in the Fralin Biomedical Research Institute's Center for Human Neuroscience Research covers a range of fields, including neuroscience, computational psychiatry, psychology, political science, and economics.

 The Center for Heart and Reparative Medicine Research at the Fralin Biomedical Research Institute serves as a nexus for research teams exploring basic research questions about the heart.

 The Neuromotor Research Clinic has pioneered the use of high-intensity therapeutic interventions.
 These treatments have allowed children with weakness on one side of their bodies - a hallmark of a form of cerebral palsy called hemiparesis - to make large, rapid, and enduring gains in mobility and everyday neuromotor skills.